jashkenas/docco/test/comments/README.md

 ## Docco Comment Parser Test Data

-This directory contains test data files to verify that single-line and block comments work as expected.
-Each source file contains code and comments in the language it is testing, with a special format that can be read by the tests that use them.

-### Identifying the number of expected comments per-file.
+This directory contains test data files to verify that single-line comments are parsed as expected.
+Each source file contains code and comments in the language it is testing, with the first comment being an integer value that is the number of expected comments in the file.

-For each file, comments are read out, trimmed of white-space and newlines, and then output as a comma separated list of entries.

-The first comment in each file has a special format, and describes the number of expected comments, of each type, that the file should output when having docco run over it, when run with and without the --blocks flag.

-A Descriptor example (javascript), which is always a single-line comment.

-     // Single:1 - Block:2

 ### Results as a custom CSV template